manojpramesh/solidity-cheatsheet/README.md

 #### Unnamed function parameters

-Parameters will be present on the stack, but they are not accessible.
+Parameters will be present on the stack, but are not accessible.

 ```
 function f(uint a, uint) returns (uint) {